 Their services are very pricey so if you’re doing St Lucia on a budget then you can just bring along a towel and some snacks instead.

-There are plenty of trees which provide natural shade so you don’t even need an umbrella.
+There were plenty of trees which provided natural shade so I didn’t even need an umbrella.

-You can park for free at the Anse Chastanet Resort which is a 10 to 15 minutes walk away from Anse Mamin Beach.
+You can park for free at the Anse Chastanet Resort which is a 10 to 15 minutes walk away from the beach.

 This is the closest car park to Anse Mamin.
 You can park there and then you need to walk through the resort and along a footpath.